€44 for 3 days in Madrid: Prices and 3 Itineraries

 |Apples, oranges (kg)

 These are the average prices according to statistics, which is about 30% lower than in Rome (from the previous week).
 As a big exporter of fruits and vegetables, Spain has very low prices for such products during the harvest season.
 So, you often can buy apples, oranges, zucchini, and tomatoes for just 1 euro per 2 kilos (if you need that much).

 Great places to eat some tapas are 2 chains: ‘100 Montaditos’ and ‘Museo del Jamon’, as well as numerous single tapas bars.
 One of the famous tapas bars, where you get free snacks (tapas) if you buy drinks is El Tigre.
 Although, the waiters were extremely impolite when I visited it.

 For those, who like something sweet, I recommend trying churros with chocolate (churros is a Spanish traditional sweet pastry).
 Now, let’s move to the transportation prices in Madrid.

 Prices for Transportation in Madrid

 Only the Madrid City Pass (called Madrid iVenture Card) is very expensive and probably not worth the money.
-The 80-euro option is the cheapest one, and it only includes the free entrance to 3 attractions of your choice, the most expensive one includes up to 23 (where did they get so many) costs 255 euros!!!
-Yeah, it works for 7 days, and it also includes some discounts in bike rentals, restaurants and city tours…
+The 80-euro option is the cheapest one, and it only includes the free entrance to 3 attractions of your choice, the most expensive one includes up to 23 (where did they get so many) and costs 255 euros!!!
+Yeah, it works for 7 days, and it also includes some discounts on bike rentals, restaurants, and city tours…

 But, you’ve already seen that city attractions can be very cheap or free, and the 3 Madrid 3-day itineraries will prove it once again.
 Here are the transportation prices in Madrid: